ScottArbeit/Grace/README.md

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

+### Private branches, not forks

+Grace won't have forks.
+With Grace, there's no need for forking entire repositories just to make contributions.
+In open-source repos, you just create a private branch against the repo, and then (as you'd expect) submit PR's to get your private branch's version promoted into `main` (or whatever branch).

+Imagine a large, open-source project in Grace: dozens of contributors, each with private branches, working on a public project that remains securely controlled with ACL's.
+Everyone auto-rebased with every update to their parent branch, so there are no surprises later.
+No networks of forks to manage, no multiple entire copies of the repo.
+Just separate devs working on the same repo, securely, together.

 ### Simplified branching strategy

 Grace's default branching strategy is called _single-step_ and is designed to help reduce merge conflicts, and to make it easier to work on and promote code to shipping branches (like `main`).